ariapahlavan/ariapahlavan.github.io/docs/site/assets/jobs/markdowns/visa_sse.md

 <ul style="list-style-type: '✅  ';">
-  <li>Leading performance improvement and scalability efforts for our
+  <li>Lead performance improvement and scalability efforts for our
       systems to be able to enroll 25M+ users in our platform</li>

-  <li>Leading major LTA developments and releases by designing
+  <li>Lead major LTA developments and releases by designing
     architectural diagrams, collaborating with external teams, and completing implementation and security analysis
     for various features</li>

-  <li>Leading a new organization level program that is a mechanism for
+  <li>Lead a new organizational level program that is a mechanism for
       exploring and incubating new ideas and ventures to increase collaboration and innovation within teams</li>

-  <li>Creating numerous reusable/shared Angular and Spring Boot
+  <li>Created numerous reusable/shared Angular and Spring Boot
       modules to help with validation, analytics and performance optimization, which reduced duplicate effort by our teams significantly</li>